TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project2-ShinyApp/doc/project2_desc.md

 ### GR5243/GU4243 Fall 2021 Applied Data Science
 ### Project 2 Shiny App Development
-### --- App Development for under-explored topic on COVID-19 data
+### --- App Development using OpenFEMA data

-The COVID-19 pandemic has greatly influenced NYC in many ways, from transportation to public health, to schools and restaurants.
-Over the past 20 months, the city went through lockdown, reopen, a second wave, a quick rollout of vaccinations, and now an uncertain flu season.
-How have these ups and downs impacted NYC?
-Have there been changes in policies and operations?
-How the pandemic changed different neighborhoods differently?

 ### Challenge

-For this project, we invite you to develop an *Exploratory Data Analysis and Visualization* shiny app on the work of a **NYC government agency/program** of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
-NYC's [Mayor's Management Report](https://www1.nyc.gov/assets/operations/downloads/pdf/mmr2021/2021_mmr.pdf) provides a comprehensive overview of New York City's various departments and agencies that serve the city.
-Working in teams, you will create the app for exploring and visualizing the work or programs of your chosen NYC agency during the COVID pandemic.
-Many NYC's agencies have adjusted their work or rolled out new programs due to COVID, your app should provide ways for a user to explore quantitative measures of how covid has impacted daily life in NYC from different prospectives and/or allow city officials to consolidate trends from different data sets, different neighborhoods and different time periods to make meaningful comparison.
-The design of the visualization tool should be well motivated by the operational area or department of your choice.
+Since 1979, the Federal Emergency Management Agency (FEMA) has been the Federal Government’s lead agency in responding to and recovering from many of the Nation’s greatest moments of crisis.
+For this project, we invite you to develop an *Exploratory Data Analysis and Visualization* shiny app using [**one of the OpenFEMA Data Sets**](https://www.fema.gov/about/openfema/data-sets) of your choice.
+Working in teams, you will create the app for exploring and visualizing the data.
+The design of the visualization tool should be well motivated by the subject area of your choice.

 For presentation, the team should present their **shiny app** as a *product demo*, supported by interesting findings that are visualized by this app.
 Teams can also share technical challenges and their creative solutions.
 All shiny apps are required to be deployed (either on <http://www.shinyapps.io/> or your own Shiny server).